DataDog/integrations-extras/open_policy_agent/README.md

 ### Configuration

-1. Edit the `opa/conf.yaml` file, in the `/confd` folder that you added to the Agent pod to start collecting your opa performance data.
-See the [sample opa/conf.yaml][5] for all available configuration options.
+1. Edit the `open_policy_agent/conf.yaml` file, in the `/confd` folder that you added to the Agent pod to start collecting your OPA performance data.
+See the [sample open_policy_agent/conf.yaml][5] for all available configuration options.

 2. [Restart the Agent][10].

 ### Validation

-[Run the Agent's status subcommand][11] and look for `opa` under the Checks section.
+[Run the Agent's status subcommand][11] and look for `open_policy_agent` under the Checks section.

 ## Data Collected